Top 3 Amalfi Coast Itineraries: Plan a Perfect Trip

 Just 40 minutes further down, you will find the village of Amalfi, which is famous for its stunning views, sparkling sea and limoncello, a lemon-flavoured liqueur.
 Explore the Emerald Grotto which is about 5 km west of the village.
 This mystical cavern is known for its light effects and chamber of submerged stalactites and stalagmites.
 Spend the night in Amalfi and drive back to Naples for your flight home.

-With two more days to see the Amalfi Coast, you can take your time and also enjoy Naples and Ravello.
+With two more days to see the Amalfi Coast, you can take your time and also enjoy a tour in Naples and Ravello.

 Day 1: Arrive in Naples and day-trip to Pompeii